 Anyways, if you have a boy of your own, you’re probably chomping at the bit and wondering when I’m going to get to the tutorial ALREADY.
 So here we go.

 I used the tutorials at Prudent Baby, Make It-Love It, and Living the Swell Life as my references.
-And I realized that I didn't really take a lot of pictures, so I'll try my best to explain, and feel free to visit the other tutorials to get more details.
+I’ll try my best to explain what I did, and feel free to visit the other tutorials to get more details.

 Ok, let’s talk basics.
 Your bowtie is essentially comprised of 3 pieces – the main body, the loopity loop in the middle, and the strap that goes around the neck.